 Beyond the semantical requirements, there is an important technical one: object-oriented data models must be extensible, i. e., it must be possible to add a class to an existing class model (or class system) without reproving everything.
-The problem becomes apparent when considering the underlying state of an object-oriented program.
-This state consists of objects, i. e., abstract representations of pieces of memory, that may be linked via references (object identifiers, oid) to each other.
+The problem becomes apparent when considering the underlying state of an objectoriented program.
+This state consists of Objects, i. e., abstract representations of pieces of memory, that may be linked via references (object identifiers, oid) to each other.
 Objects are tuples of class attributes, i. e., elementary values like Integers or Strings or references to other objects.
 The type of these tuples is interpreted as the type of the class they are belonging to.
-States are maps of type oid $\Rightarrow \mathcal{U}$ relating references to objects living in a universe \mathcal{U} of all objects.
+States are maps of type oid $\Rightarrow \mathscr{U}$ relating references to objects living in a universe \mathscr{U} of all objects.

-Instead of constructing such a universe globally for all data models (which is either single-typed and therefore not an injective type representation, or "too large" for the type system of HOL), one could think of generating an object universe only for each given class model.
-Ignoring subtyping and inheritance for a moment, this would result in a universe $\mathcal{U}^0 = A + B$ for some class model with the classes A and B. Unfortunately, such a construction is not extensible: If we add a new class to an existing class model, say D, then the construction $\mathcal{U}^1 = A + B + D$ results in a type different from \mathcal{U}^0 , making their object structures logically incomparable.
-Properties, that have been proven over \mathcal{U}^0 will not hold over \mathcal{U}^1 .
+Instead of constructing such a universe globally for all data-models (which is either single-typed and therefore not an injective type representation, or "too large" for the type system of HOL), one could think of generating an object universe only for each given class model.
+Ignoring subtyping and inheritance for a moment, this would result in a universe $\mathscr{U}^0 = A + B$ for some class model with the classes A and B. Unfortunately, such a construction is not extensible: If we add a new class to an existing class model, say D, then the construction $\mathscr{U}^1 = A + B + D$ results in a type different from \mathscr{U}^0 , making their object structures logically incomparable.
+Properties, that have been proven over \mathscr{U}^0 will not hold over \mathscr{U}^1 .
 Thus, such a naive approach rules out an incremental construction of class models, which makes it unfeasible in practice.
-This holds in particular for an interactive theorem proving approach.

 As contributions of this paper, we present a novel universe construction which represents subtyping within parametric polymorphism in an injective, type-safe manner and which is extensible.
-This construction is implemented in a datatype package for Isabelle/HOL, i.e., a compiler that generates for each class model and its extensions conservative definitions.
-This includes the definition of constructors and accessors, casts between types, type tests, and characteristic sets of objects.
-We apply this specification infrastructure by integrating it into the assertions of a Hoare calculus for a small object-oriented language called IMP++.
+This construction is implemented in a datatype-package for Isabelle/HOL, i.e., a compiler that generates for each class model and its extensions conservative definitions.
+This includes the definition of constructors and accessors, casts between types, type tests, characteristic sets of objects.
+We apply this specification infrastructure by integrating it into the assertions of a Hoare-Calculus for a small object-oriented language called IMP++.

-The plan of the paper is outlined as follows: In Section 2 we introduce our metalanguage higher-order logic (HOL) and a syntactic interface for accessors, casts, tests, etc, in the form of the assertion language COOL.
+In Section 2 we introduce into our meta-language higher-order logic (HOL) and into a syntactic interface for accessors, casts, tests, etc, in form of the assertion language COOL.
 In the following sections, we present our type-safe encoding of COOL by several consecutive levels: In Section 3, we present level 0 which provides a typed representation of objects (i. e., pieces of memory) in a store.
-In Section 4, we present level 1 of our COOL encoding which provides a typesafe implementation of its accessors, casts, tests, In Section 5 we give a more refined definition of COOL, called level 2 encoding, which supports class invariants.
+In Section 4, we present level 1 of our COOL encoding which provides a type-safe implementation of its accessors, casts, tests, In Section 5 we give a more refined definition of COOL, called level 2 encoding, which supports class invariants.
 We show in Section 6 in which ways our constructions support modular proof methodologies.
 Section 7 contains the application part of the paper: we provide a denotational semantics for IMP++ and derive a calculus for Hoare-style program verification.
 Finally, in Section 8 we draw conclusions and discuss related work.

-2 Preliminaries
+2. Preliminaries

-2.1 Isabelle/HOL
+2.1.
+Isabelle/HOL